KenKundert/inform/doc/user.rst

     ......9......8......7......6......5......4......3......2......1......0

-In this case, you need to notify the progress bar if you decide to exit the loop before its complete unless an exception is raised that cause the *with* block to
+In this case, you need to notify the progress bar if you decide to exit the loop before its complete unless an exception is raised that causes the *with* block to exit:
-exit:

 .. code-block:: python